RobVanProd/Aero/README.md

 1.  **Build then Run:**
     First, compile your program into an executable:
     ```bash
-    aero build hello.aero -o hello_aero_executable
+    aero build example.aero -o example_executable
     ```
-    This creates an executable file named `hello_aero_executable`.
+    This creates an executable file named `example_executable`.
 You can then run it:
-    -   On Linux/macOS: `./hello_aero_executable`
+    -   On Linux/macOS: `./example_executable`
-    -   On Windows: `.\hello_aero_executable.exe`
+    -   On Windows: `.\example_executable.exe`

 2.  **Compile and Run Directly:**
     For convenience, you can compile and immediately run your program with a single command:
     ```bash
-    aero run hello.aero
+    aero run example.aero
     ```

-You should see the output: `Hello, world!
-Welcome to Aero!`
+The program will execute and return an exit code of 13 (the result of 10 + 3.5, truncated to integer).
+You can check the exit code with:
+- Linux/macOS: `echo $?`
+- Windows: `echo %ERRORLEVEL%`

 ## Learning Aero